stablekernel/aqueduct/_posts/2016-06-19-executing-queries.md

   }
 ```

 This will create a query that matches on a `Question` whose `index` is equal to value of the `index` local variable.
-All matchers for `Query`s begin with the word `where`, and there are plenty of them.
+All matchers for `Query<T>`s begin with the word `where`, and there are plenty of them.
 Check the [Aqueduct API reference](https://www.dartdocs.org/documentation/aqueduct/latest) to see them all.

 Run the tests again, good to go!